jmcnamara/mdbook_rust_xlsxwriter/src/examples/colors.md

-# Format colors
+# Format colors: Create a palette of the available colors

-This example create a sample palette of the the defined colors, some user defined RGB colors, and the theme palette color available in the rust_xlsxwriter library.
+This example create a sample palette of the the defined colors, some user defined RGB colors, and the theme palette color available in the`rust_xlsxwriter` library.

 See also [Working with Colors](../colors/intro.md).